 Anyone seeking membership in Freemasonry must ask a Masonic friend to recommend him.
 He must sign a petition stating his age, occupation, and place of residence.

-Use the CONTACT US icon on lower right corner on this page or send an e-mail and someone will contact you, or just stop by and visit!
+Use the CONTACT US or send an e-mail and someone will contact you, or just stop by and visit!

 Principal Tenets of Freemasonry